nexodus-io/nexodus/docs/README.md

 - **Controller** - The Controller is the hosted service that handles authentication, authorization, management of zones, enrollment of nodes, and coordination among nodes to allow them to peer with other nodes.
 - **Agent** - The Agent runs on any node which wants to join an Apex Zone.

+## High Level Solution Description

+A high level summary of the overall solution is provided [here.](design/solution-architecture.md)

 ## Deploying the Apex Controller

 ### Run on Kubernetes